cdktf/cdktf-provider-cloudflare/docs/zeroTrustTunnelCloudflaredConfig.csharp.md

 Disables TLS verification of the certificate presented by your origin.

 Will allow any certificate from the origin to be accepted.
-Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_tunnel_cloudflared_config#no_tls_verify ZeroTrustTunnelCloudflaredConfigA#no_tls_verify}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_tunnel_cloudflared_config#no_tls_verify ZeroTrustTunnelCloudflaredConfigA#no_tls_verify}

 ---